KittyMcDonagh/Third-Milestone-Project/README.md

 6. When a recipe is input, the status and keyword are set to 'new'.
 It is possible to search for new recipes only by selecting 'new' from the 'Search By Keyword' box
 7. The website uses Google fonts - Courgette and Nunito

-**NOTES**
-1. Bootstrap Cards are not responsive, therefore I have kept the recipe list page to 2 recipes per row.
-This makes the text quite small on mobile devices.
-This also has an effect on the bottom navbar - it does not break on smaller devices